 The Education Committee (EC) develops recommendations and monitors activities related to educational issues.
+The Chair of this committee is a full member of the EAN Board.
 According to the mission of EAN, the aim is to define the standard skills of a European neurologist and to provide as much education to European neurologists as needed.

 - It compiles and distributes information about fellowship programmes dedicated to Neurologists in training who are members of the Resident and Research Fellows Section (RRFS), and identifies certified training departments for these fellowship programmes.
 Additionally, it establishes co-operation between European neurological departments.

-- It oversees the development of future eLearning possibilities and is dedicated to the advancement of future grants and professional development programmes.
+- It is dedicated to the advancement of future grants and professional development programmes.

 - Together with the Teaching course sub-Committee (TCsC), it has set defining standards for all educational activities in the form of Standard Operating Procedures (SOPs).